 Chapel's type inference capability is an example of a mainstream language feature that was customized to support good performance.
-Chapel chose to support type inference in order to give users the ability to quickly prototype code and to benefit from polymorphism in a manner similar to scripting languages like Matlab and Python.
+Chapel chose to support type inference in order to give users the ability to quickly prototype code and benefit from polymorphism in a manner similar to scripting languages like Python and Matlab.
 However, unlike most scripting languages, Chapel's type inference is implemented in the compiler, resulting in a fixed static type for each variable in order to avoid the overheads of dynamic typing at execution time.
-The use of type inference is completely optional in Chapel so that programmers who prefer using explicitly-typed languages (e.g., for clarity) can still program in a more traditional style.
+The use of type inference is completely optional in Chapel so that programmers who prefer using explicitly-typed languages (e.g., for clarity or robustness in library interfaces) can still program in a more traditional style.

 Chapel's object-oriented programming (OOP) capabilities are an example of a mainstream feature that was included in a manner that would keep it palatable to more traditional HPC programmers.
-In Chapel's early years, the design team spoke with HPC programmers who would report opinions like "I'm simply not accustomed to using objectoriented features.
+In Chapel's early years, the design team spoke with HPC programmers who would offer opinions like "I'm simply not accustomed to using objectoriented features.
 If I had to rewrite my code in an object-oriented style it would create a lot of work for me because it's not how I've been trained to think."
-To this end, Chapel supports object-oriented features for all of the productivity and modularity benefits that they provide, yet intentionally avoids basing the language on an object-oriented core (like Smalltalk or Java) so that C and Fortran programmers can opt to ignore the OOP features and write traditional block-structured imperative code.
+To this end, Chapel supports object-oriented features for all of the productivity and modularity benefits that they provide, yet intentionally avoids basing the language on a pure object-oriented paradigm (as with Smalltalk or Java) so that C and Fortran programmers can opt to ignore the OOP features and write more traditional block-structured imperative code.

-9.2.9 Start From Scratch (but strive for familiarity)
+6.2.9 Start From Scratch (but Strive for Familiarity)

-The decision that Chapel's designers made which has probably been called into question more often than any other was the approach of designing Chapel from a blank slate rather than as an extension to an existing language.
-There are many reasons why Chapel took this approach; perhaps the simplest is that all adopted languages carry with them a certain amount of baggage which reflects their origins supporting something other than general, large-scale parallel computing.
-As a result, most extension-based parallel languages tend to be a subset of a superset of a sequential language, making them incompatible with pre-existing source code while still requiring a significant learning curve from the user to remember which features have changed while learning the new features that have been added.
-Chapel's attitude is that the intellectual effort involved in learning a new parallel language stems primarily from learning the semantics of its parallel constructs, not their syntax.
-Thus, starting from scratch and designing features that express those new semantics as clearly as possible can have great value when compared with trying to force them into a language that was not originally designed with parallelism in mind.
+The decision Chapel's designers made that has probably been called into question most often was the choice to design Chapel from a blank slate rather than as an extension to an existing language.
+There are many reasons why Chapel took this approach; perhaps the simplest is that all adopted languages carry with them a certain amount of baggage which reflects their original goals of supporting something other than general, large-scale parallel computing.
+As a result, most extension-based parallel languages tend to be a subset of a superset of a sequential language, making them incompatible with preexisting source code.
+Moreover, such languages still require a significant learning curve from users who must not only learn the new features that have been added, but also remember which ones have changed.
+The Chapel team's attitude is that the intellectual effort involved in learning a new parallel language stems primarily from learning the semantics of its parallel constructs, not their syntax.
+Thus, starting from scratch and designing features that express those new semantics as clearly as possible can have great value when compared to trying to force them into a language that was not originally designed with parallelism in mind.

 That said, Chapel has also tried to avoid inventing concepts simply for the sake of it.
-In designing Chapel, the team studied successful and unsuccessful languages, in order to learn from their benefits and failures, and select features that would work well together.
-Chapel's primary influences include C, Modula, Fortran, C++, Java, C#, CLU [14], Scala [15], ML [12], Perl, Matlab, ZPL [7], HPF [13], and the Cray MTATM/XMTTM extensions to C and Fortran [18].
+In designing Chapel, the team studied successful (and unsuccessful) languages in order to learn from them, selecting features that would work well together.
+Chapel's primary influences include C, Modula, Fortran, C++, Java, C#, CLU [180], Scala [219], ML [134],

+Perl, Matlab, ZPL [70, 255], HPF [161], and the Cray MTATM/XMTTM extensions to C and Fortran [241].